Lanceflare Photoblog

 Day 8 - January 6th

-Eventually we all had to get up, get some warm coffee and tidbits in our bodies and head out to the nearby port.
-We followed the same routine as the day before and were at the harbour just before 6am, when just a hint of orange light pierced the darkness over the horizon.
+Eventually, we all had to get up, get some warm coffee and tidbits in our bodies, and head out to the nearby port.
+We followed the same routine as the day before and were at the harbour just before 6 am, when just a hint of orange light pierced the darkness over the horizon.
 Every surface was frozen.
-It was very cold, but we did not feel any wind, yet, so was manageable, as we boarded and very quickly the captain took us out of the harbour.
+It was very cold, but we did not feel any wind, yet, so it was manageable, as we boarded, and very quickly the captain took us out of the harbour.

-Another 20 minutes later, we reached the ice ack, and the crew got busy to prepare the feed for the eagles.
-The light was coming up, finally revealing the extend of the ice, which extended all the way to the horizon as far as we could see, and reached quite a distant on the sides as well.
-Here and there on the ice, dark little patch indicated where the first Steller's sea eagles had landed.
-A large White-tailed eagle flew right above the boat, coming from the land which was not very far off our boat.
-And as the sun finally showed up, the whole landscape of the nearby mountains, and the ice pack, got illuminated by a warm, welcoming golden light.
+Another 20 minutes later, we reached the ice again, and the crew got busy preparing the feed for the eagles.
+The light was coming up, finally revealing the extent of the ice, which extended all the way to the horizon as far as we could see, and reached quite a distance on the sides as well.
+Here and there on the ice, a dark little patch indicated where the first Steller's sea eagles had landed.
+A large White-tailed eagle flew right above the boat, coming from the land, which was not very far off our boat.
+And as the sun finally showed up, the whole landscape of the nearby mountains and the ice pack got illuminated by a warm, welcoming golden light.
 That is when the feeding started!

 For me, the Steller's sea eagles were still the star of the show, especially when landing hard on the ice, sometimes sending clouds of snow crystals flying off, then surveying their surroundings, judging where to strike and whom to take food from!
 I could even see some of those eagles fight going as far as the shore, battling it out still, before either the fish fell back into the water or one eventually evaded their pursuance.
 Those eagles were really hungry...

-One of them, the aptly named Brown dipper, was hopping from stone to stone, and at time diving under the water to catch some little insects and maybe what looked like crustaceans.
+One of them, the aptly named Brown dipper, was hopping from stone to stone, and at times diving under the water to catch some little insects and maybe what looked like crustaceans.
 It was amazing to see how the water flowed away effortlessly from their feathers once they resurfaced!
 It was fast and very agile, and at times I had difficulty following it, unless it slowed down for one final dive, before flying away.
-I got up from my crouching position just to see a few deers have reached the top of the hill where the eagles had been in the trees, and were gazing the dry, brown vegetation where the snow had a little bit receded.
+I got up from my crouching position just to see that a few deer had reached the top of the hill where the eagles had been in the trees, and were gazing at the dry, brown vegetation where the snow had receded a little bit.

-We ended our stop here with a few group pictures, with the sun now high in the sky and the morning bitter cold all but a memory.
-And once more it was time to leave our hotel and get in the van, for a few hours drive to our last stop: a the Yuyado Daiichi luxurious spa, onsen hotel.
+We ended our stop here with a few group pictures, with the sun now high in the sky and the morning bitterly cold all but a memory.
+And once more, it was time to leave our hotel and get in the van, for a few hours' drive to our last stop: the Yuyado Daiichi luxurious spa, onsen hotel.

-We stopped once more for an absolutely delicious lunch: for me, Yudon noddle in clear north, with tempura chicken, rice and veggies on the side.
+We stopped once more for an absolutely delicious lunch: for me, Yudon noodles in clear broth, with tempura chicken, rice, and veggies on the side.
 This trip was not only a feast for the eyes, but also for the gourmets in us!
-For desert, we made an emergency stop at a nearby convenience store: Hokkaido, mill, creamy ice cream for me!
+For dessert, we made an emergency stop at a nearby convenience store: Hokkaido, milk, creamy ice cream for me!

-It was free and easy from now on until diner time, and I first chose to unpack and repack properly all my luggages, take a good, long hot shower, and then explore the beautifully wooden contrasted resort many halls and public areas.
-There were many little exhibits and places where you could just dit down close to a hot foyer or fake fire and enjoy your evening reading or just socialising with friends.
+It was free and easy from now on until dinner time, and I first chose to unpack and repack properly all my luggage, take a good, long, hot shower, and then explore the beautifully wooden contrasted resort's many halls and public areas.
+There were many little exhibits and places where you could just sit down close to a hot fireplace or fake fire and enjoy your evening reading or just socialising with friends.
 This was so quaint and peaceful, relaxing and bordering on the zen.
-It was good to wind down after a hectic week of long, cold days and shots nights ;-)
+It was good to wind down after a hectic week of long, cold days and short nights ;-)

-As our dinner was early, we all converged into the foyer, then the private venue of the restaurant to sit down, and carefully listen to our waiter explaining all the items of our menu we were going to eat.
-A lot of it sounded very exotic and I was not sure my stomach would agree to it.
-But with a bit of hot sake and rice, food should go down easily I assumed...
+As our dinner was early, we all converged into the foyer, then the private venue of the restaurant to sit down, and carefully listen to our waiter explain all the items on our menu we were going to eat.
+A lot of it sounded very exotic, and I was not sure my stomach would agree to it.
+But with a bit of hot sake and rice, food should go down easily, I assumed...

 MARTEN!